The Gromov boundary of the ray graph: Infinite unicorn paths

 \subsection{Infinite unicorn paths and filling rays}

-In this section, we relate properties of a long ray, namely whether it is filling, to the behavior of the path $P(a,l)$.
+In this section, we relate whether or not a ray is filling to the behavior of the path $P(a,l)$.
 It will turn out that the long rays whose unicorn paths give points on the boundary of $\RG$ are exactly the high-filling rays.
 The definition of high-filling is in terms of rays, while the definition of unicorn paths is in terms of loops.
 Therefore, we must do some translating.

 Note that all distances in this section are computed in the loop graph.
 This is for simplicity.
 However, by Theorem~\ref{theorem:completed_components}, all statements apply equally well to the loop, ray, or short-ray-and-loop graphs, possibly with a change of constants.